apple/swift-system/NNNN-swift-system-io-uring.md

 Since neither polling nor synchronously waiting is optimal in many cases, `IORing` also exposes the ability to register an eventfd (see `man eventfd(2)`), which will become readable when completions are available on the ring.
 This can then be monitored asynchronously with `epoll`, `kqueue`, or for clients who are linking libdispatch, `DispatchSource`.

-`struct Completion: ~Copyable` represents the result of an IO operation and provides
+`struct IORing.Completion: ~Copyable` represents the result of an IO operation and provides

 * Flags indicating various operation-specific metadata about the now-completed syscall
 * The context associated with the operation when it was enqueued, as an `UnsafeRawPointer` or a `UInt64`